replit/river/PROTOCOL.md

   | { ok: false; payload: E };
 ```

-The messages server must also contain additional information so that the server knows where to route the message payload.
+The messages in either direction must also contain additional information so that the server knows where to route the message payload.
 This wrapper message is referred to as a `TransportMessage` and its payload can be a `Control`, a `Result`, an `Input`, or an `Output`.
 The schema for the transport message is as follows:

 ```ts
 interface TransportMessage<Payload> {